-The regular season may be on hold right now, but that doesn’t mean we still can’t talk baseball.
-Phillies Nation will still be taking an in-depth look at your favorite Phillies players.
-Here’s a review of Didi Gregorius’ 2019 season as well as what to expect from the new Phillies shortstop in 2020.
+The 2020 regular season is scheduled to begin in late July, which means it’s finally time to talk some baseball!
+To prepare you for the season, Phillies Nation will be taking an in-depth look at all of your favorite players.
+Here’s a review of Didi Gregorius’ 2019 season as well as what to expect from the Phillies shortstop in 2020.

 2019 Stats: 82 GP, 344 PA, 16HR, 61 RBI, .238/.276/.441, 87 OPS+, 0.9 fWAR